micmejia/bible-dump/NKJV/Isaiah/Isa 57.md

 You are wearied in the length of your way; _Yet_ you did not say, 'There is no hope.'
 You have found the life of your hand; Therefore you were not grieved.

 ###### 11
 "And of whom have you been afraid, or feared, That you have lied And not remembered Me, Nor taken _it_ to your heart?
-Is it not because I have [^d]held My peace from of old That you do not fear Me?
+Is it not because I have held My peace from of old That you do not fear Me?

 ###### 12
 I will declare your righteousness And your works, For they will not profit you.